pandas-dev/pandas/doc/source/development/contributing.rst

 Creating a Python Environment (pip)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you aren't using conda for you development environment, follow these instructions.
+If you aren't using conda for your development environment, follow these instructions.
 You'll need to have at least python3.5 installed on your system.

 .. code-block:: none